networklocum/frontend-take-home-task/README.md

 * You must include tests
 * Instructions on how to run your code locally

+You're free to use any external libraries that could help you in this task.

 ## Instructions

 The task is to create an application that displays a list of **available** shifts to the user.
 The application should then display the following information about each shift: